 By Beth Jo Zeitzer for Arizona Attorney

 Knowing the toll the coronavirus is taking on the nation’s health and financial well-being, it can be a tough time to be optimistic and make big decisions.
-Still, from a real estate perspective, the market downturn presents ample opportunities for attorneys and their clients.
+Still, from a commercial real estate perspective, the market downturn presents ample opportunities for attorneys and their clients.
 Whether you are interested in renewing or renegotiating a lease, moving into a new or different office space, or acquiring properties for occupancy and/or investment, the change in the market may provide options that would not have been available just a few short months ago.

 Before getting into the specifics of those types of transactions, we must look at the big picture of the commercial real estate industry.
 While the impact of the COVID-19 pandemic has been sharp and dramatic for financial markets and residential real estate, commercial real estate tends to move more slowly during times of disruption.
 Nonetheless, the initial period of sheltering-in-place, nonessential business shutdowns, and other factors soon saw deals cancel due to concerns regarding the economy, and it is now more difficult to get deals financed.
 The commercial deals that seem to be “sticking” are owner–occupant office and industrial product.
 Many investor deals seem to be frozen, with investors anxiously waiting to see how all of this shakes out, and downward pressure in almost every asset class.